CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 Enable and Disable buttons in the CANivores tab of Phoenix Tuner.
 The current state of the terminating resistor can be seen in the "CAN Bus Termination" column of the list of CANivores.

-.. note:: A CAN bus requires two terminating resistors.
+.. note:: A CAN bus requires two terminating resistors - one at each extreme end.
 If only one is present, communication over CAN may fail.

 .. image:: img/bring-8a-can-termination.png

 Configure ESP32
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ESP32 module on a CANivore can be configured using the ESP32 State Enable and Disable buttons in the CANivores tab of Phoenix Tuner.
-Enabling the ESP32 provides Wifi and BT on the CANivore, as well as the ability to run custom code on the device.
+The CANivore includes an **ESP32 module** which provides the ability to **run custom code**, which in turn allows **access to Wi-Fi and Bluetooth features**.
+By default, the ESP32 is disabled and held in reset.
+Users can enable the ESP32 via Phoenix Tuner so that it is allowed to run.

+CANivore provides a software USB COM port, which typical ESP32 software tools can use to deploy and debug.

+**Examples will be coming soon!**

 The current state of the ESP32 can be seen in the "ESP32 State" column of the list of CANivores.

+.. tip:: For convenience, the software USB COM port is always available and can be used to deploy an ESP32 application even if setting is disabled.
+However ESP will not boot up after power reset if setting is disabled.

-.. note:: FRC rules state that no device is allowed to emit wireless signals during an FRC competition.
+.. warning:: FRC rules *typically* require that no device is allowed to emit wireless signals during an FRC competition.
-	Therefore, the ESP32 should be disabled during a competition.
+	Teams are encouraged to read the latest game rules and disable ESP32 during competition use if need be.

 .. image:: img/bring-8a-ESP32.png